 About the Joint Office

-The Joint Office of Energy and Transportation (Joint Office) supports the deployment of zero-emission, convenient, accessible, and equitable transportation infrastructure.
-The Joint Office was created through the Bipartisan Infrastructure Law and facilitates collaboration between the U.S. Department of Energy (DOE) and the U.S. Department of Transportation (DOT).
+The Joint Office of Energy and Transportation (Joint Office) supports the deployment of efficient, convenient transportation infrastructure.
+The Joint Office was created through the Infrastructure Investment and Jobs Act and facilitates collaboration between the U.S. Department of Energy (DOE) and the U.S. Department of Transportation (DOT).
 To learn more about how the Joint Office was formed, see the Memorandum of Understanding between DOE and DOT.

 Joint Office Overview